yzhao062/combo/README.rst

 API Cheatsheet & Reference
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Full API Reference: (https://pycombo.readthedocs.io/en/latest/api.html).
-API cheatsheet for most of the models:
+The following APIs are applicable for most models for easy use.

 * **fit(X)**\ : Fit estimator. y is optional for unsupervised methods.
 * **predict(X)**\ : Predict on a particular sample once the estimator is fitted.